alokbestbee2025/meditab-fhir/content/docs/Provenance/read.md

 ---
 title: Read
 description: The provenance resource returns contextual metadata about the origin of another resource, such as who created or submitted data about the target resource.
-Commonly , provenance data is requested as part of the search interaction for a different resource , as described in the FHIR Search Parameters documentation.

 toc:
   depth: 2